Analog Man Vintage guitar effects

 The Sunface manual has more information on adjusting this.

-The bias control is more often found on the outside of our Sunface
+The bias control is often found on the outside of our Sunface

 pedals as the SUN DIAL knob.

-The sound of these NKT275 transistors is quite similar to the other types of germanium transistors that we use.
-But the NKT275s have a bit less fuzz, and less high end fizziness.
-They have a deeper tone and clean up better than any other transistor.
+The sound of these original NKT275 transistors was quite similar to the other types of germanium transistors that we use.
+But the NKT275s have less fuzz, and less high end fizziness.
+They have a deeper tone and clean up better than most transistors.
 If you turn down the volume on your guitar, the NKT275 sound will be totally, sparkly clean without any fuzz remnants.
 Normally, NKT275 transistors are not high gain, that is why they clean up so well and are so smooth sounding.
-However we do have some high gain NKTs we have sorted out over the years, out of the same batch.
+However we did have some high gain NKTs sorted out of the same batch.

-We sold out our first batch of NKT-275 transistors with red dots in just a few months, but found more.
-These early 1970s "new" NKT275s are the same size but don't look exactly the same.
-They have a bit more gain, less (almost no!) leakage, and sound a little less dark, with better high end definition.
+We sold out our first batch of original NKT-275 transistors with red dots (totally authentic, came in little "cigarette packs" as seen above, and on top of this picture) in just a few months, but found another type.
+These early 1970s "white dot" NKT275s are the same size but don't look exactly the same.
+They have less (almost no!) leakage, and sound a little brighter, with better high end definition.
 They are from a military supplier in the UK and were tested to a NATO spec.
 These have white dots instead of red dots, signifying the military spec.
-They are not the USA reproduction NKTs used in the new fuzzfaces or in some other fuzzface clones.
+They are not the skinny reproduction NKTs with the rim, or the "G" logo recent USA made transistors from Germanium Product Devices which used in new fuzzfaces and in some other fuzzface clones.
 When I retested them here, 95% of them worked perfectly unlike the last batch which was about 25% dead.
-I find these to be the best quality germanium transistors I have ever seen, we have used many of them in our Beano Boost also.
-The SUNFACE reviewed by Guitar Player magazine had the older red dot NKTs, while the one reviewed by TONEQUEST magazine had the newer ones.
+The SUNFACE reviewed by Guitar Player magazine had the older red dot NKT275, while the one reviewed by TONEQUEST magazine had the white dots ones.
+We ran out of the white dot NKTs in 2011 and are saving some just for repairs.
+We doubt we will be able to get more in, as all the ones we have gotten in the last decade were fake parts that were relabeled, or that others had already tested and rejected, so we never used them.

 making silicon Sunfaces for several years now.

-The BC108 are in small metal cans while the BC183 are plastic.
+The BC108 and BC109 are in small metal cans while the BC183 are plastic.

 Silicon fuzzfaces came out in about 1969.
 Dallas Arbiter used